tcmorris/tcmorris-hylia/src/posts/remote-working.md

 **Invest in your space**.
 Ideally you'll have somewhere that is a place for you, with a decent set of equipment and lighting.
 Working in a common room within your house/flat will likely make it harder to concentrate and may lead to distractions.

 If your company has to overemphasize the fact you need to *work* whilst you are at home, then they probably don't trust you to do any work or are at least unfamiliar with the concept. **Don't overcompensate** by doing more work.
+If you want to do more work because you're in the zone or whatever, by all means do so, just remember to take some time out.

 Take notes and provide a plan of what you'll be working on.
 This can be as simple as you like.
 Working to a few **bullet points and targets** will add extra focus and satisfaction when complete.

-Spend time with your **family, significant others**.
+Spend time with your **family, friends and significant others**.
 It can be really easy to slip into constantly thinking about work and failing to relax with the people around you.
+Enjoy life outside of work.

 **Hopefully these tips will put you on the right path to remote working bliss.**